EmoFlowView Articles

 Mindfulness-based interventions meta-analysis (PMC, 2023)

-DBT effects on alexithymia systematic review (Cognitive Behaviour Therapy, 2022)
+DBT effects on alexithymia systematic review (Salles et al., Cognitive Behaviour Therapy, 2022)

 Sources: Psychology Today - Alexithymia, Frontiers in Psychology - Cultivating Emotional Granularity, Nature Communications - Natural emotion vocabularies